Relient K discography

-The discography of Relient K, an American Christian rock band, mainly consists of eight studio albums, eleven EPs, two Christmas albums, twenty seven singles, and four compilation albums.
+The discography of Relient K, an American Christian rock band, mainly consists of eight studio albums, eleven EPs, two Christmas albums, thirty singles, and four compilation albums.
 Relient K released a demo album titled, All Work & No Play on June 20, 1998.
 The demo album landed them a record deal with Gotee Records and they released their debut studio album Relient K on April 25, 2000, via Gotee.
 Their second studio album The Anatomy of the Tongue in Cheek was released on August 28, 2001.
 The album reached number 158 on the Billboard 200.

 They released their third studio album Two Lefts Don't Make a Right...but Three Do on March 11, 2003.
 The album helped them breakthrough into the Christian music scene, where the album peaked at number 38 on the Billboard 200 and number two on the Christian Albums chart.
 It was certified Gold by the Recording Industry Association of America.
 The album's lead single "Getting Into You" peaked at number 25 on the US Hot Christian Songs chart.
 A Christmas album was released on November 4, 2003, titled Deck the Halls, Bruise Your Hand.
 Their fourth studio album Mmhmm was released on November 2, 2004, through Gotee and Capitol Records.
 The album spawned two hit singles, "Be My Escape" and "Who I Am Hates Who I've Been".
 Both singles were certified Gold by the RIAA and reached the Billboard Hot 100 at number 82 and number 58, respectively.
 The album peaked at number 15 on the Billboard 200 and was certified Gold.
 The album also topped the Christian Albums chart.

 Their fifth studio album Five Score and Seven Years Ago was released on March 6, 2007.
 The album reached number six on the Billboard 200.
 A second Christmas album, Let It Snow, Baby...
 Let It Reindeer was released on October 23, 2007, which peaked at number 96 on the Billboard 200.
 On October 6, 2009, the band's sixth studio album Forget and Not Slow Down was released, via Mono vs Stereo.
 The album peaked at number 15 on the Billboard 200 and number one on the Christian Albums chart.
 Their seventh studio album Collapsible Lung was released on July 2, 2013, and peaked at number 16 on the Billboard 200.
 They released their eighth studio album Air for Free on July 22, 2016.
 The album peaked at number 44 on the Billboard 200 and reached number one on the Christian Albums chart.

+As of August 2011, the group has sold over two million albums.